 In this analysis, I’m going to give a quick breakdown of the Suloev stretch submission.
-A hamstring submission executed from the back mount as your opponent tripods to escape.
+A hamstring submission is executed from the back mount as your opponent tripods to escape.
 The Suloev stretch is a name coined by writer KJ Gould after the Armenian MMA fighter Amar Suloev who you can see using it here to submit Paul Cahoon.
 Amar previously fought in the UFC against Chuck Liddell and Phil Baroni.

 Suloev Stretch in Folkstyle Wrestling

-The move is very reminiscent of the banana split pin in folkstyle wrestling, which can be modified into a painful submission and has been used to get a tap in MMA, but the banana splits
+The move is very reminiscent of the banana split pin in folkstyle wrestling, which can be modified into a painful submission and has been used to get a tap in MMA.
+But the banana splits

 Suloev Stretch in MMA